roytang/blog/content/notes/2014/11/529406869517791232/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/529406869517791232/
+title: ''
 ---

-RT [@Seanbabydotcom](https://twitter.com/Seanbabydotcom/): People always forget that besides the spider powers, Peter Parker is also a super genius. https://t.co/JUujG0srMH
+People always forget that besides the spider powers, Peter Parker is also a super genius.